open-telemetry/opentelemetry.io/content/en/docs/languages/go/resources.md

 Note the use of the `semconv` package to provide [conventional names](/docs/concepts/semantic-conventions/) for resource attributes.
-This helps ensure that consumers of telemetry produced with these semantic conventions can easily discover relevant attributes and understand their meaning.
+This helps ensure that consumers of telemetry produced with these semantic conventions can discover relevant attributes and understand their meaning.

 Resources can also be detected automatically through `resource.Detector`